 It's important to know whether you're placing an initial or an additional materials order, as the ordering process is different for the different ordering windows.
 Ordering windows cannot be extended.
-If you don't order an item during the initial ordering window, you must wait for the additional materials ordering window, which typically opens about two weeks prior to testing.
+If you don't order an item during the initial ordering window, you must wait for the additional materials ordering window.
+Check your member/state page of the WIDA website for your additional materials ordering window.